richelbilderbeek/dlip/README.md

  * What is a phylogeny?
  * How is a phylogeny inferred (and why do we use the word 'inferred' instead of 'concluded')?
  * What is a likelihood equation?

+## Exercise to optionally do first

+ * How to train a neural network to be able to do basic truth tables?

+## End product(s)

+ * A report in English, aimed at university students (so no need to explain basic mathermatics and terms)
+ * Optionally: scripts, put on this GitHub